AhoyISki/duat/parsec-core/README.md

 # parsec-core

-This is the core of Parsec, it determines all the functionality that can be extended when creating your own configuration of Parsec.
+The core of Parsec, it defines all the functionality that can be extended when creating your own configuration file in the form of a Rust crate.

+# Quick Start

+Here's a quick